 Ingredients

-Units Scale
+Scale

 • 2 tbsp olive oil

-• 500 g chicken breast fillets, diced
+• 500 g (1 lb 2 oz) boneless, skinless chicken breasts, diced

-• 1 tsp salt, plus more to taste
+• 1 tsp sea salt flakes, plus extra to taste

-• 2 tbsp unsalted butter
+• 2½ tbsp unsalted butter

-• 1 tbsp garlic, freshly minced
+• 1 tbsp freshly minced garlic

-• 3 cups chicken stock
+• 3 cups (750 ml) chicken stock

-• 250 g short pasta (that takes between 8-9 mins to cook)
+• 250 g (9 oz) short pasta (that takes between 89 mins to cook)

 • 2 tbsp pesto, store-bought or homemade

-• 1 cup Parmesan cheese, freshly grated
+• 1 cup (100 g) freshly grated parmesan

-• Fresh basil leaves to serve
+• Fresh basil leaves, to serve

 Instructions

-2. Add the butter and once melted, add the garlic.
-Cook, stirring for 30 seconds.
+2. Add the butter and, once melted, add the garlic.
+Cook, stirring, for 30 seconds.
 Add the chicken stock and cream.
 Bring to a gentle simmer.

 4. Scatter the broccoli (or vegetables of choice) on top of the pasta (see note 1).
-Place the lid on and cook for an additional 4 minutes, shuffling the pasta gently using your wooden spoon as required to ensure the pasta doesn’t stick to the base of the pan.
+Place the lid on and cook for an additional 4 minutes, shuffling the pasta gently using your wooden spoon as required to ensure the pasta doesn’t stick to the bottom of the pan.

 Notes